Skip to main content

 • table_name: Table name.

-4. Log in to the PostgreSQL server.
-Choose the decoder plugin that you want to install according to your business needs and version:
+4. Log in to the server hosting PostgreSQL, and choose the decoder plugin to install based on business needs and version:

 tip

-In this case, PostgreSQL is version 12 and has been installed on CentOS 7.
-If your environment is different from this, you need to adjust the development package version and the path of the environment variables in the following steps.
+In this example, PostgreSQL version 12 is installed on CentOS 7.
+If your environment differs, you will need to adjust the installation steps for development package versions, environment variable paths, etc.

 yum install https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm